AndreiHanu/G4SiDetector/README.md

 ## Scoring Physical Quantities
 Scoring of physical quantities is carried out through the G4MultiFunctionalDetector which allows multiple primitive scorers to be assigned to a single volume.
-In this simulation, a G4MultiFunctionalDetector is assigned to the sensitive volume of Silicon chip.
+In this simulation, a G4MultiFunctionalDetector is assigned to the sensitive volume of Silicon chip and the source volume.
 The value recorded by the primitive scorers is collected on event-by-event basis enabling calculation of the detector response.

 The primitive scorer(s) registered for the sensitive volume of Si chip are:
 * G4PSEnergyDeposit

+The primitive scorer(s) registered for the source volume are custom kinetic energy scorers:
+* G4PSIncidentKineticEnergy

-During a run, the data collected on an event-by-event basis is histogrammed into four logarithmically binned ROOT histograms.
+During a run, the data collected on an event-by-event basis is histogrammed into five logarithmically binned ROOT histograms.

-* The first histogram, labeled "SourceTrueEnergy", records the kinetic energy of the incident source particle.
+* The first histogram, labeled "Source Fluence (Gamma)", records fluence and kinetic energy of incident gamma-ray source particles.
-* The second histogram, labeled "DetectorTrueEnergy", records the kinetic energy of incident particles with non-zero energy deposition in the detector.
+* The second histogram, labeled "Source Fluence (Electron)", records fluence and kinetic energy of incident electron source particles.
-* The third histogram, labeled "DetectorMeasuredEnergy", records the measured or deposited energy in the detector.
+* The third histogram, labeled "Detector Measured Spectrum", records the measured or deposited energy in the detector.
-* The fourth histogram, labeled "EnergyMigrationMatrix", records a 2D histogram of the true kinetic energy versus measured/deposited energy in the detector.
+* The fourth histogram, labeled "Energy Migration Matrix (Gamma)", records a 2D histogram of the true kinetic energy versus measured/deposited energy in the detector from gamma-rays.

-The first and second histograms, combined with the known source radius, can be used to calculate the geometric factor for the detector.
-The fourth histogram can be used by unfolding algorithms to convert the measured spectrum into a true spectrum and vice-versa.
+* The fifth histogram, labeled "Energy Migration Matrix (Electron)", records a 2D histogram of the true kinetic energy versus measured/deposited energy in the detector from electrons.